Career Guide to JMU Majors:

 Common majors or minors that complement this major

 Since the public policy and administration major is of broad application, students are encouraged to choose a complementary minor with a narrower, applied focus.
-The minors recommended for students consideration include Communication Studies, Computer Science, Conflict Analysis and Intervention, Criminal Justice, Economics, Environmental Information Systems, Environmental Management, Environmental Studies, Family Studies, Gerontology, Health Communication, Human Resource Development, Human Science, Integrated Science and Technology, Management Science, Non-profit Studies, Political Communication, Substance Abuse Intervention, Sociology, Telecommunications, Urban and Regional Studies, Women's Studies, or Writing, Rhetoric and Technical Communication.
+The minors recommended for students consideration include Communication Studies, Computer Science, Conflict Analysis and Intervention, Criminal Justice, Economics, Environmental Information Systems, Environmental Management, Environmental Studies, Family Studies, Gerontology, Health Communication, Human Resource Development, Human Science, Integrated Science and Technology, Management Science, Modern Foreign Language, Non-profit Studies, Political Communication, Substance Abuse Intervention, Sociology, Telecommunications, Urban and Regional Studies, Women's Studies, or Writing, Rhetoric and Technical Communication.

 Naturally, success in our program comes more easily to those students with a keen interest in public service in its various forms.
 Students involved in leadership roles in student government or other student organizations may find Public Policy and Administration appealing, as will students interested in government and politics.